Five Megillot: Song of Songs

 The Song of Songs (שיר השירים Shir ha-Shirim) is read publicly in some communities, especially by Ashkenazim, on the Sabbath of Passover.
 In most Mizrahi Jewish communities it is read publicly each week at the onset of the Shabbat (Sabbath).
 There is also a widespread custom to read it at the end of the Passover Seder.

 In the Sephardi ritual it is read before the Mincha service on the afternoon of the seventh day of Passover (eighth day outside Israel).
 Italian Jews read it at the Maariv (Evening Prayer) of the first and second day of Passover.

 Ruth

 The Book of Ruth (רות) is read in some communities, especially by Ashkenazim, before the reading of the Torah on the morning of Shavuot.
 Others read it in the Tikkun at night, or not at all.

 Lamentations

-The Book of Lamentations (איכה Eikhah or Kinnot) is read on the night of the Ninth of Av in all Jewish communities.
+The Book of Lamentations (איכה Eikhah or Kinnot) is read on the night of Tisha B'Av in all Jewish communities.